Powerlearnproject/se-day1-assignment-BrendaJebet/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 - Develpoment of programming languages
+- Establishment of software engineering as a discipline
+- The advent of structured programming
+- The rise of agile methodologies

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Requirement – gathering information and documenting user’s needs.